 Step 1.
 Remove the unit from the center console of the vehicle.
 (This process will vary in different vehicles) When removing the switch assembly, be mindful of the wiring connector.
 Rough handling could lead to broken wires.

 Step 2.
 Remove the knurled knob cover with a flat screwdriver.
 Rotate the knob and lift the cover from the knob incrementally.
-Often the cover is seized to the knob and may take time for it to shift.
+Often the cover is seized to the knob and it may take time for it to shift.
 Avoid scratching the cover and top surface of the assembly.
 The assembly has sharp edges; wear protective gloves as the hand can slip during this step.

 Step 3.
 Remove the ring and cap with a flat screwdriver.
 The cap holds on with an adhesive film.
 Handle with care as it will be reused.